Insider Selling: Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Sells 20,000 Shares of Stock

-Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the stock in a transaction on Monday, October 25th.
-The stock was sold at an average price of $74.50, for a total value of $1,490,000.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Interactive Brokers Group, Inc. (NASDAQ:IBKR) Chairman Thomas Peterffy sold 20,000 shares of the business’s stock in a transaction on Friday, October 29th.
+The shares were sold at an average price of $70.60, for a total transaction of $1,412,000.00.
+The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.

 Thomas Peterffy also recently made the following trade(s):

-The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, December 14th.
-Shareholders of record on Wednesday, December 1st will be paid a $0.10 dividend.
-This represents a $0.40 annualized dividend and a yield of 0.57%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, December 14th.
+Investors of record on Wednesday, December 1st will be paid a dividend of $0.10 per share.
 The ex-dividend date is Tuesday, November 30th.
-Interactive Brokers Group’s payout ratio is currently 16.06%.
+This represents a $0.40 annualized dividend and a yield of 0.54%.
+Interactive Brokers Group’s dividend payout ratio is presently 16.06%.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Swiss National Bank lifted its stake in Interactive Brokers Group by 2.2% in the second quarter.
-Swiss National Bank now owns 180,100 shares of the financial services provider’s stock worth $11,838,000 after purchasing an additional 3,900 shares during the last quarter.
-Stifel Financial Corp raised its stake in shares of Interactive Brokers Group by 46.9% during the first quarter.
-Stifel Financial Corp now owns 233,767 shares of the financial services provider’s stock valued at $17,074,000 after acquiring an additional 74,594 shares in the last quarter.
-Sei Investments Co. raised its stake in shares of Interactive Brokers Group by 16.9% during the second quarter.
-Sei Investments Co. now owns 70,138 shares of the financial services provider’s stock valued at $4,610,000 after acquiring an additional 10,157 shares in the last quarter.
-Majedie Asset Management Ltd raised its stake in shares of Interactive Brokers Group by 139.8% during the second quarter.
-Majedie Asset Management Ltd now owns 277,425 shares of the financial services provider’s stock valued at $18,243,000 after acquiring an additional 161,716 shares in the last quarter.
-Finally, Gamco Investors INC. ET AL raised its stake in shares of Interactive Brokers Group by 7.7% during the first quarter.
-Gamco Investors INC. ET AL now owns 11,150 shares of the financial services provider’s stock valued at $814,000 after acquiring an additional 800 shares in the last quarter.
-19.05% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds and other institutional investors have recently made changes to their positions in IBKR.
+Kayne Anderson Rudnick Investment Management LLC grew its stake in Interactive Brokers Group by 14.5% during the 1st quarter.
+Kayne Anderson Rudnick Investment Management LLC now owns 8,393,971 shares of the financial services provider’s stock valued at $613,097,000 after acquiring an additional 1,064,561 shares in the last quarter.
+Samlyn Capital LLC grew its stake in Interactive Brokers Group by 166.2% during the 1st quarter.
+Samlyn Capital LLC now owns 1,513,192 shares of the financial services provider’s stock valued at $110,524,000 after acquiring an additional 944,759 shares in the last quarter.
+Putnam Investments LLC purchased a new stake in Interactive Brokers Group during the 1st quarter valued at about $53,988,000.
+Millennium Management LLC grew its stake in Interactive Brokers Group by 182.7% during the 2nd quarter.
+Millennium Management LLC now owns 1,075,763 shares of the financial services provider’s stock valued at $70,710,000 after acquiring an additional 695,169 shares in the last quarter.
+Finally, Marshall Wace LLP grew its stake in Interactive Brokers Group by 101.7% during the 2nd quarter.
+Marshall Wace LLP now owns 1,347,923 shares of the financial services provider’s stock valued at $88,598,000 after acquiring an additional 679,700 shares in the last quarter.
+19.05% of the stock is owned by institutional investors.

 About Interactive Brokers Group